samddrell/Text_RPG_Combat_AI/README.md

 The most significant files are the "combat.py," "q_table.py," and "ql_agent.py" files, but these will be discussed later, as it is most clear to describe the overall architecture, and describe the relevant methods and files.

 FUTURE CHANGES

+AUTHORSHIP
+This game was almost entirely written by myself.
+All relevant q-learning methods and files were entirely proprietary, and if ChatGPT was used to write a method or file, it was noted.
+ChatGPT was, however, used in debugging as well to fix syntax or logical errors.